onursert/Komik/README.md

 Comics Reader Features<br>
 -Zoom in or out book pages<br>
--Jump between pages in a comics with comics content list or slider<br>
+-Jump between pages in a comics with comics content list or slider<br><br>

+CBR support is coming soon<br>